BerndiVader/MythicSkriptAddon/readme.md

 #### for all Entities:

+### convert %entity%(%player%) into mythicmob %string% with level %number%
+- for all living entities including players.
+- if you use a player the mythicmobs type need to be persistent true! and you have to handle world changing and deaths otherwise mythicmobs will crash.

 ### mythicmobs targeter %string%
 - Get a MythicMobs targeter to filter entities/locations for any entity.
 - %string% is any valid mythicmmobs targeter used in the mythicmobs targeter format.